 Since the introduction of this website, ERA has discontinued the publication of newsletters in hard copy for distribution to member households.
 The rationale behind this decision is that the website is continually updated, and therefore provides much more up-to-date information than a newsletter can do.
 It also saves money that the Association can put to better use in the interests of residents.

-Abridged versions of recent newsletters are reproduced below for reference.
-The latest newsletter is at the top of this section, and as this page is developed the older editions will appear in reverse chronological area below it.
+Abridged versions of previous newsletters are reproduced below for reference.
+The most recent newsletter is at the top of this section, and as this page is developed the older editions will appear in reverse chronological area below it.